chat21/chat21-web-widget/README.md

 # Build for production

+Run `ng build` to build the project.
+The build artifacts will be stored in the `dist/` directory.
+Use the `-prod` flag for a production build.

-Run `ng build --prod --base-href ./`
+Build for production with :  `ng build --prod --base-href --output-hashing none`

 # Deploy